wenjunche/csharp-starter/how-to/automation-testing/README.md

 This is an example of a Windows Form Application that can be used for test automation.

-You can perform the steps manually with the following:
+First install the dependencies with `npm install`

+Next:

-* First build the .net Application either through Visual Studio
+* Build the .net Application either through Visual Studio or by running `npm run build`
-* Start the .net Application
+* Start the .net Application manually or `npm run start`
 * Run the tests with `npm run test`

 The tests use a harness platform manifest in `./harness/manifest.fin.json` which needs to bootstrap the runner with the same runtime version as the .net application is using.